Clan Haldane: 18th century and Jacobite risings

 General George Haldane, son of the sixteenth Laird was a professional soldier who fought against the French at the Battle of Dettingen in 1743 and the Battle of Fontenoy in 1745.
 George Haldane also served under the Duke of Cumberland against the Jacobites in the campaign of 1745 - 1746.

 19th to 20th Century

 In 1820 the estates passed to a cousin of the eighteenth Haldane of Gleneagles, Admiral Adam Duncan, Viscount Duncan of Camperdown, who was renowned for his victory at the Battle of Camperdown in 1797.
 The Admiral's son assumed the surname of Haldane and was raised to the title of Earl of Camperdown in 1831.

 The fourth Earl of Camperdown resigned his estates to his kinsman, James Chinnery-Haldane in 1918.
 James's son, Alexander, succeeded as clan chief.
 Another of his sons, Brodick, was a renowned portrait photographer.
 Alexander died in 1994 and the chiefship passed to his nephew Martin.

 Clan Chief

-The current chief of Clan Haldane is Martin Haldane of Gleneagles.
+The current chief of Clan Haldane is Martin Haldane of Gleneagles, 26th Baron of Gleneagles.